webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ---

-# 2.5 Introduction to Flow Debugger
+# Part 3: Introduction to Flow Debugger
 From a UI standpoint, the flow builder UI contains a "Debug" button on the bottom pane.
 Clicking the button brings up the pane displaying a list of previous interactions of the flow in production.
 By default, there are only 100 latest interactions displayed, but the user can either input in a specific interaction ID or a date range to filter the interactions displayed.